-For each of the six designated sites, monitoring was done for three storm events at least one month apart.
+The five designated sites are listed in Table 6.
+For each of the five sites, monitoring was done for two or more storm events at least one month apart.
 Monitoring included field measurements and sample collection.
-Samples were analyzed by Water Services Department Laboratory for physicochemical and microbiological parameters, except Oil and Grease, which was analyzed by Pace Analytical, a contractor laboratory.
+Samples were analyzed by Water Services Department Laboratory for physicochemical and microbiological parameters, except Oil & Grease, which was analyzed by Pace Analytical, a contractor laboratory.

-All field sampling, measurements, sample handling, laboratory analysis, and data validation, as well as a quality assurance and quality control, follow the updated sampling plan for the MS4 stormwater discharge monitoring program and Standard Operational Procedures developed by Water Services Department Laboratory, except that the Total Kjeldahl Nitrogen (TKN) analysis was removed by the Water Services Department Laboratory Services from the laboratory database n Oct.
-12, 2022.
-A Corrective Action Response (CAR) was initiated on August 31, 2023, and it was determined that this was an error.
-It was also determined that stormwater samples collected 10/12/2022, 10/24/2022, 1/8/2023, and 3/32023 were not analyzed for TKN.
+All field sampling, measurements, sample handling, laboratory analysis, and data validation, as well as a quality assurance and quality control, follow the updated sampling plan for the MS4 stormwater discharge monitoring program and Standard Operational Procedures developed by Water Services Department Laboratory, except that the Total Kjeldahl Nitrogen (TKN) analysis was removed by the Water Services Department Laboratory Services from the testing list by error.
+A Corrective Action Response (CAR) was initiated on August 31, 2023.
+As a result, the samples collected before that date were not analyzed for TKN.
+Oil & Grease is not required by the renewed permit, thus the samples collected after the effective date of the renew permit were not analyzed for this parameter.

-The data results and a summary are shown in Table 5 and Table 6, respectively.
+The data results and a summary are shown in Table 6 and Table 7, respectively.
 Storm event data records are maintained and include all analytical results, the date and duration (in hours) of the storm event(s), rainfall measurements or estimates (in inches) of the storm event that generated the runoff that was sampled, and the duration (in hours) between the storm event sampled and the end of the previous measurable (> 0.1-inch rainfall) storm event.